JMcrafter26/qr-code-buddy-extension/README.md

 ![Image2](./images/image2.jpg)

-This is a simple Chrome Extension that generates QR codes for the current tab's URL.
+The simple QR Code Generator that does the thing and does it well.

 > In development